-As a professional writer, I tell businesses' stories, from writing websites to ghostwriting blogs, and from writing video and animation scripts to marketing collateral.
+As a professional writer, I tell businesses' stories, from writing websites to business blogging, and from writing video and animation scripts to marketing collateral.
 I love telling the stories of business owners, people whose livelihoods, whose passions, whose hearts are wholly invested in their work.
 Connecting with them, getting to know their values, philosophies, and approaches to business is inspiring and fulfilling.

 Sometimes I work for businesses directly, while other times I collaborate with graphic designers, marketing firms, and web developers.
-For example, I worked directly with the client on the website content for The Good Real Estate Company; I collaborated with Avenir Creative on the website for Aurora Real Estate Investment; and I ghostwrite blogs, write lead magnets and other marketing copy for Social Lite and their clients.
+For example, I worked directly with the client on the website content for The Good Real Estate Company; I collaborated with Avenir Creative on the website for Aurora Real Estate Investment; and I write blogs, lead magnets, and other marketing copy for Social Lite and their clients.

-Lastly, I also freelance for Yellow Pages Canada writing neighbourhood business stories for local businesses, Smart Tips, and Smart Lists.
+Lastly, I also freelanced for Yellow Pages Canada while they ran their neighbourhood business story program for local businesses, Smart Tips, and Smart Lists.
 Here are some samples of stories I've written for independent businesses local to Edmonton:

 From where I am now, when I look back over my life, my heart breaks a little knowing that for so long, I didn't identify as a writer.
 Because I've always been such a voracious reader, I believed that to be a writer, I needed to write fiction.
 I wrote a handful of stories in my twenties, but I never felt as sure of them as I did of my academic essays, speeches, or even eulogies.